Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The building of these three major east-west corridors has increased residential and commercial developments and has helped eased traffic congestion.

-There will be multiple ballot measures related to the bond authorization, and you will have to vote on each ballot measure separately.
+There were multiple ballot measures related to the bond authorization.
 Please click the ballot items for more information.

 Note: The "1% Sales and Use Tax" at the end of each ballot item is not a tax increase.
 It is an authorization to continue the current 1% sales and use tax that was levied in 2003 and continued in 2006 as approved by Springdale voters.